jasonyang5/jasonyang5.github.io/content/post/FavoriteCoffees_3_12_22/index.md

 ![BDB Design](bdb.jpg)

-You can see that the group head above the portafilter is directly heated by a coil.
+The brew boiler (2) heats up relatively quickly because it's small, and the group head (3) is heated directly via a coil.

 I've heard of other machines that do this - like the Bezzra BZ10.
 But I couldn't find any supply of it anywhere, so I just went with the Breville and I'm pretty happy about my choice.